 “It Breaks My Heart” - Interpreting for Trauma

-This one-day workshop focuses on specific techniques, strategies and self-care practices for interpreters who encounter trauma in any setting, and on cultural competence in victim services interpreting.
-The workshop will highlight mental health, medical and legal services; the techniques explored can easily be applied to schools and social service settings, including strategies for cultural mediation.
-This workshop is also geared to bilingual staff and providers working with trauma.
+This one-day workshop focuses on specific techniques, strategies and self-care practices for interpreters who encounter trauma in any setting.
+The workshop highlights mental health, medical and legal services; the techniques explored can easily be applied to schools and social service settings.

-Through discussion, film vignettes, activities and role plays, interpreters will plunge into the field of victim services.
+Through discussion, film vignettes, activities and role plays, interpreters will plunge into the field of interpreting for victims of trauma.
 By exploring how they can interpret effectively without re-traumatizing the survivor, interpreters will learn the value of professional boundaries.
-The day will conclude with a spotlight on interpreter stress and vicarious trauma, with interpreters building their own self-care plan using "SMART" objectives.
+The day concludes with a spotlight on interpreter stress and vicarious trauma.
+Interpreters will build a self-care plan to protect themselves from stress and trauma.

-After completing this workshop, interpreters and bilingual staff will be able to:
+After completing this workshop, interpreters will be able to: